Daesitiates: History

-The Illyrian tribe Daesitiates lived on the territory of today's central Bosnia, during the time of the Roman Republic, and along with the Maezaei, they were part of the western group of Pannonians in Roman Dalmatia.
+The Illyrian tribe Daesitiates lived in the territory of today's central Bosnia, during the time of the Roman Republic, and together with the Maezaei, they were part of the western group of Pannonians in Roman Dalmatia.
 Because the Daesitiates were present during Roman rule in the western Balkans, their name can be found in many inscriptions and historical works of ancient writers.
 During the 19th century, scientific interest in the Daesitiates materialized whereby research was focused in parts of Upper Bosnia.
 However, all research efforts have yet to provide a complete analysis of the Daesitiates.
 They were one of the main components of the Illyrian ethno-cultural complex that stretched from the southern Adriatic to the Danube in the north.
-The capital of the tribe could be in the modern day town of Breza located in central part of Bosnia.
-They developed cohesive community that was characterized by clearly defined political, social and economic structures.
-Because of their favorable geographical position and rich ore deposits and fertile land they played significant role among neighboring Illyrian tribes.
-They have developed a degree of cultural unity and several organized centres.
+The capital of the tribe could be in the modern-day town of Breza located in the central part of Bosnia.
+They developed a cohesive community that was characterized by clearly defined political, social, and economic structures.
+Because of their favorable geographical position and rich ore deposits and fertile land, they played a significant role among neighboring Illyrian tribes.
+They have developed a degree of cultural unity and several organized centers.